BreezyPixels — KarmaCaptain Reddit marketing client

 Phase 2 · "Setup tour" original posts

-Coordinated with 8 real customers (with full disclosure) to share their living-room setup photos featuring the product.
-Posts were framed as "show me your cat tree setup" answers and home-tour threads — not promotional content.
-Four of the eight broke 2,000+ upvotes; two hit r/all and drove 12,400 site sessions in the same week.
+We worked with 8 real customers (with full disclosure on each post) to share their living-room setup photos that happened to include the product.
+The posts were framed as answers to "show me your cat tree setup" prompts and home-tour threads, not as promotional content.
+Four of the eight broke 2,000+ upvotes; two hit r/all and triggered a 4-day spike in branded search and direct site traffic.

 03